892526/tlink/Android/README.txt

 Trademark information
 =====================

-RealVNC and VNC are trademarks of RealVNC Limited and are protected by trademark registrations and/or pending trademark applications in the European Union, United States of America and other jurisdictions.
+VNC Automotive is a trademark of VNC Automotive Limited and is protected by trademark registrations and/or pending trademark applications in the European Union, United States of America and other jurisdictions.
 Other trademarks are the property of their respective owners.
-Protected by UK patents 2481870, 2491657; US patents 8760366, 9137657; EU patent 2652951.

-Copyright (C) 2002-2018 RealVNC Ltd.  All Rights Reserved.
+Copyright (C) 2002-2018 VNC Automotive Ltd.  All Rights Reserved.